-Welcome to our Healing Reads List; a reading list that goes beyond anti-racism books.
+Welcome to Liza's Healing Reads List; a reading list that goes beyond anti-racism books.
 This list is all about healing and uplifting within and across communities.

 The books shared on this list have been sources of healing for us throughout this year.
 This is a rolling list so stay tuned for new healing reads being added!
 If you feel inclined, let us know which books have been a source of healing for you @wordisdiversity.